atef753951/Automotive/CAN_Bus_Communication_Simulator_ABS_Module/README.md

 ## Project Components
 1. **CAN Bus Simulator**: Manages sending and receiving messages.
-2. **ABS Module**: Simulates the ABS functionality by sending wheel speed data and determining when to send a stop command.
+2. **ABS Module**: Simulates the ABS functionality by sending wheel speed data and receiving a stop command if necessairy.
 3. **Main Program**: Integrates the CAN Bus and ABS modules, controlling the simulation flow.

 ## Code Structure